Determination of the HERA coherent diffractive $J/\psi$ production cross section via artificial neural network: ANN model framework

 \subsection{HERA Dataset and pre-processing}

-The ANN model developed in the present work is trained using a combined dataset for the $J/\psi$ photoproduction reaction process collected from the H1~\cite{H1:2005dtp} and ZEUS~\cite{ZEUS:2004yeh} collaborations measured at HERA experiments.
-The total dataset used in the analysis includes 108 data points, covering the kinematic values of $Q^2$ (photon virtuality) in the range $0.05$ GeV$^2<Q^2<$ 100 GeV$^2$ (including photo- and electroproduction), photon-proton center-of-mass energy in the range 20 GeV $<W <$ 250 GeV, and $\mid t \mid <$ 1.2 GeV$^2$.
+The ANN model developed in the present work is trained using a combined dataset for the $J/\psi$ photo- and electroproduction process collected from the H1~\cite{H1:2005dtp} and ZEUS~\cite{ZEUS:2004yeh} collaborations measured at HERA experiments.
+The total dataset used in the analysis includes 108 data points, covering the kinematic values of $Q^2$ (photon virtuality) in the range $0.05$ GeV$^2<Q^2<$ 100 GeV$^2$, photon-proton center-of-mass energy in the range 20 GeV $<W <$ 250 GeV, and $\mid t \mid <$ 1.2 GeV$^2$.
 To effectively capture the physical dynamics, four input variables used for each data point are $Q^2$, $W$, $t$, and $y$\footnote{In the lab frame, variable $y$ is the fraction electron energy loss of the incoming particle.}, with $y=(Q^2 + W^2)/s$ being the inelasticity and $\sqrt{s} = 318$ GeV is the HERA lepton-proton center of mass energy.

 To improve numerical stability and learning efficiency, variables that span several orders of magnitude (Q², W, and y) are transformed to a logarithmic scale, resulting in the input feature set {log($Q^2$), log($W$), $t$, log($y$)}.
 The momentum transfer $t$ is kept in a linear scale because it can approach zero and already enters the cross section in an approximately exponential form, making a logarithmic transformation neither well defined nor necessary.
 The target variables (predictions) are the differential cross section $\frac{d\sigma}{dt}$, and its uncertainty, which are also transformed to logarithmic space.
 This transformation stabilizes the variance, reduces skewness in the target distribution, and improves convergence during training.